Where do the classes are taking place?

 Ottawa.
 We take pride in offering services to serious sewers who would otherwise not be able to afford our courses.

 For that reason, we offer a 50% off to our current Sewing for Jobs program students and a 15% off to community members who are experiencing difficulties.

 Please contact our office at email@example.com to discuss your situation and we will

 Where can I buy extra materials (ie. rulers, etc)?

-EcoEquitable offers some materials such large and small L-rulers (used in pattern-making), thread, and a few notions.
+At our “Fabric and Notions boutique”, you could find an expense variety of fabric and notions, some second hand sewing and pattern making tools, and even some times we carry second hand sewing machines.
 But if you are looking for something specific, there are many great sources in Ottawa for these items including: C&M Textile, Fabrications, and the Giroux Sewing Center (Cornwall).

 I need to cancel – do I get my money back?

 That’s too bad!
-We try to be as fair as possible while running full courses; read our cancellation/refund policy below.
+We have a refund/cancellation policy listed here.
+We try to be as fair as possible while running full courses.